valotas/mustache4dart/README.md

 print(salut({'name': 'Alice'})); //should print Hello Alice!
 ```

+### Lambdas support
+The library passes all the optional [lambda specs][lambda_specs] based on which lambdas must be treatable as arity 0 or 1 functions.
+As dart provides optional named parameters, you can pass to a given lambda function the `nestedContext`.
+In that case the current nested context will be given as parameter to the lambda function.

 Developing
 ----------
 The project passes all the [Mustache specs][specs].
 You have to make sure though that you've downloaded them.
 Just make sure that you have done the steps described below.